 - Learn about resources in the region and their own community to support their congregation and community members struggling with addiction.

-- Learn about Substance Abuse Prevention Coalitions and their work in the communities in Tennessee and how congregations can support coalition’s efforts to prevent substance abuse and what strategies address the impact on the region.
+- Learn about Substance Abuse Prevention Coalitions and their work in the communities in Tennessee and how congregations can support coalition’s efforts to prevent substance misuse and what strategies address the impact on the region.

 JOIN US ON January 30th, 2017 – 6:00pm to 8:00pm at 225 N Main St, Clinton, TN 37716 DOORS OPEN 5:30pm